 Do not be afraid to ask detailed questions about anything you do not understand about your treatment or the costs involved.
 If necessary let the dentist explain it to your carer or family member.

 If you have specific medical requirements – for example medicine allergies – or fears, make a note of it and tell your dentist at your first appointment.
-Read more about how to overcome a fear of the dentist.

 The Oral Health Foundation can also offer advice about dental care for people with special needs.